hmrc/customer-profile/README.md

 ### `DELETE       /pin/test-only/delete`
 delete all pin data from DB

-### `DELETE /pin/test-only/delete/:deviceId`
+### `DELETE /pin/test-only/delete/deviceId/:deviceId/nino/:nino`
-delete all pin data from DB based on device id
+delete all pin data from DB based on device id and nino

 # Version
 Version of API need to be provided in `Accept` request header